 The owner of a trade secret does not have a claim against a party that independently discovers the trade secret.
 The rationale is that there would ordinarily be no agreement between such parties in relation to the trade secret or any binding confidentiality obligations.
 As long as a party discovers a trade secret independently and honestly, such party cannot be prevented from using the discovered information.

 In view of the contractual obligation arising in an agreement to protect a trade secret, a trade secret owner would have a right to sue for breach of such agreement.
 Reliefs that may be claimed include compensation by way of damages for losses suffered as a result of a breach of agreement.

 The length of protection of a trade secret varies depending on the choice of the owner of a trade secret, as may be defined in a non-disclosure agreement.
 In the absence of an agreement, consideration is placed on what would ordinarily constitute a reasonable period, depending on the factors unique to a particular case.

-The Act was enacted to enforce Article 31 of the Kenyan Constitution, which requires that information relating to a person’s family or their private affairs would not be unnecessarily required or revealed.
+The DPA was enacted to enforce Article 31 of the Kenyan Constitution, which requires that information relating to a person’s family or their private affairs is not unnecessarily required or revealed.
 Article 31 seeks to safeguard against the infringement of the right to privacy, including privacy of communications.